ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Development Practices
 =====================
 This page explains how PyAnsys development is conducted.
-When contributing directly to PyAnsys libraries, use these general coding paradigms:
+When contributing to a PyAnsys repository, use these general coding paradigms:

 #.
 Follow the `Zen of Python <https://www.python.org/dev/peps/pep-0020/>`__.
    As silly as core Python developers are sometimes, there's much to be gained by following the basic guidelines listed in PEP 20.
-As suggested in these guidelines, focus on making your additions intuitive, novel, and helpful for PyAnsys library users.
+As suggested in these guidelines, focus on making your additions intuitive, novel, and helpful for PyAnsys users.
 When in doubt, use ``import this``.
    For Ansys code quality standards, see :ref:`coding_style`.

 #.
 Document your contributions.
 Include a docstring for any added